 an inspection for licensing at the age of 2 years and older.
 Stallions may be

 graded into Stud Book I (Approved) or II (Recorded), depending on scores and pedigree.
-Stud books also exist for Sport Ponies and Knabstruppers.
+Stud books also exist for German Riding Ponies, Kleines Deutsche Reitpferd,

-Completion of the 30-day test is required for three year olds to maintain Stud Book I status.
+Completion of a performance test is required for three year olds to maintain Stud Book I status.
 For full lifetime approval, stallions must secure minimum show results in their discipline (dressage, jumpers,

 hunters or eventing) or complete the 70-Day test with a miniumum score of 90.
 Older stallions may gain lifetime approval based on